Skip to content

 Civil-Military Relations Conference (CMRC)

 • Annual multi-day conference at Tufts University, exploring a functional aspect of civil-military relations.
-Recent topics have included:
+Select topics have included:

 • Security, Society, and the New Climate Regime (2018)